stcybrdgs/Exploring_JavaServerPages-JSP-/README.md

 # ITSE-2321-JSP
-A set of student exercises from a JSP class.
+This repo contains a set of four small web-service projects produced for a JSP class.

 Assignments included:
 - Assignment 09: Introducing JSP tags